idsia-robotics/navground/docs/tutorials/designing_an_experiment.rst

      groups:
        - number: 10

-Except ``number``, all the other configuration variables represents samplings: when the scenario is initialized, a sample from that sampling is used to initialize the agent.
+All configuration variables represent samplings: when the scenario is initialized, a sample from that sampling is used to initialize the agent.
 For example, let's say we want the agents to have individual random radii picked uniformly between 0.5 and 1.0 meters, a common type picked randomly as either ``"type1"`` or ``"type2"``, and a control period of 0.1 s:

 .. code-block:: YAML